 Dough Hydration Explained

 What is hydration?
 One of the most commonly asked questions… Simply put, it’s the amount of water you put into your pizza dough recipe.
 Usually it’s referred to as a percentage.
-For example, 1000g of flour and 600g of flour - that’s 60% hydration.
+For example, 1000g of flour and 600g of water - that’s 60% hydration.
 However, not all flour can handle high hydration, so it’s best to start low and work your way up.

 Different pizza styles have different hydrations, and this is due to the characteristics of the finished product, and the flour types.
 For example, Detroit has a fairly high moisture content between 70 - 75%, whilst Neapolitan style generally sits at around the 55-60% mark.